 3. Replace breadcrumbs or oats with infant cereal for meatballs, or meat patties for an iron and protein-rich baby-friendly finger food.

-Meatballs and meat patties are a great starting finger food for babies.
-They can be molded into the just the right size and easily break apart for safe consumption.
+Meatballs (like these turkey and lentil meatballs) and meat patties are a great starting finger food for babies.
+They can be molded into just the right size and easily break apart for safe consumption.
 Adding iron-rich infant cereal is an easy way to elevate the nutritional profile of an already great finger food.

 4. Make homemade baby banana muffins

 Muffins are a fantastic starting solids food as they are so versatile.
 Egg muffins, mini-meat muffins, and even delicious baking muffins.
 They are the perfect portion for baby and can be made in big batches and frozen!
-The recipe below has no added sugar, which is exactly what little ones need!
+My recipe for iron-rich mini banana muffins has no added sugar, which is exactly what little ones need!

 In a medium bowl combine: